Gom3tzler/Glimpse/README.md

 ### 2. Configure Docker Compose

 Edit `docker-compose.yml` to set your media server details.
-You can configure one or both servers:
+You can configure any combination of Plex, Jellyfin, and/or Emby servers:

-#### Single Server Configuration (Plex)
+#### Plex Server Configuration

 ```yaml
 environment: